valsou/minimal_kiosk/README.md

 * Every day at 07:00 PM -> power off the screen
 * Every day at 07:00 PM -> shutdown GUI environment/chromium
 * Every day at 6:50 AM -> open GUI environment/chromium
-* Every day at midnight -> update the web page from Github.com